broadinstitute/depmap_omics/documentation/depmap_omics_blogpost.md

 Some important data and code from the [JKBio Library](https://www.github.com/jkobject/JKBio) and [gkugener](https://github.com/broadinstitute/gkugener).

-Go to the repos and pull them to the same parent folder as ccle_processing.
+Go to the repos and pull them to the same parent folder as `ccle_processing`.

 ### :warning: you would need the approriate R packages and python packages

-1. You will need to install jupyter notetbooks and google cloud sdk
+1. You will need to install jupyter notebooks and google cloud sdk
   - install [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive).
   - authenticate my SDK account by running `gcloud auth application-default login` in the terminal.
 2. For R packages, a loading function contains all required ones (in [here](https://github.com/broadinstitute/gkugener/blob/master/RScripts/load_libraries_and_annotations.R))